-Make the most of a week in Marrakech, the Moroccan city of many sides, with our seven-day guide
+Make the most of a week in Marrakech, including day trips to Ourika and the Atlas Mountains, with our seven-day guide and travel tips

 Day one: Time to acclimatise